Buckstume History, Family Crest & Coats of Arms

 Another 30 words (2 lines of text) are included under the topic Early Buckstume Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Buckstume family to the New World and Oceana
+Migration of the Buckstume family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Buckstume or a variant listed above: Elizabeth Buxton who settled in Potomac Maryland in 1729; Grace Buxton settled in west New Jersey in 1773; John settled in Virginia in 1637; Robert in Virginia in 1646.